2616351C/Machine-Learning-Clustering/README.md

-# Machine-Learning-Clustering
+# Machine-Learning-Clustering ALgorithm
 #Clustering is a task of grouping data points in a way that objects in the same cluster are similar to each other.
-#The best clustering model will best describe structure of data.
+The best clustering model will best describe structure of data.
-#Clustering Models: K Means, Gaussian Mixture Model, Hierarchical Clustering, Louvain Clustering
+Clustering Models: K Means, Gaussian Mixture Model, Hierarchical Clustering, Louvain Clustering

 Dataset:
 5000 colorectal cancer tissue patches